 In the next step, user can choose the installation folder and whether to create a desktop icon or not.
 In this window information about free disk space requirement is present as well:

-In the third step user can choose, one or more versions of SQL Server Management Studio (SSMS) and Visual Studio (VS) to integrate the application within.
+In the fourth step user can choose, one or more versions of SQL Server Management Studio (SSMS) and Visual Studio (VS) to integrate the application within.
 If none of the SSMS and VS version is checked, ApexSQL Enforce will be installed only as a stand-alone application:

 In the startup, main window of ApexSQL Enforce, will be present only two tabs, the Home tab and the Resources tab:

 The first action is loading a rulebase.
 You can open an existing one, by clicking on the Open button under the Home tab, or create a new rulebase by clicking on the New button from the same tab:

 In this window, beside choosing a rulebase name and type, you can choose to create it as a blank rulebase (without any rules in it) or you can choose to create a rulebase based on any existing rulebases.
 If you choose to create a rulebase from the existing one but the Include rules option leave unchecked, the empty rulebase (without any rule in it) will be created, but with the same options set (the impact score, the threshold, the categories names) as the chosen one.